-You can make the most of online classes to learn new skills; find inspiration for things to make at home; and get creative in the kitchen during online cooking lessons from London restaurants.
-Plus, keep the little ones entertained with fun kids’ creative activities at home!
+Make the most of your time at home with online classes from all kinds of London venues.
+Find inspiration for things to make at home, get creative in the kitchen during online cooking lessons from London restaurants or keep the little ones entertained with fun kids’ creative activities at home.

 Best online cooking classes and recipes

 - Brush up on your culinary skills with Borough Market’s online cooking school on IGTV.

 - Bring tastes from some of Carnaby’s top eateries into your home by recreating their favourite dishes: Crumbs and Doilies, The Detox Kitchen, Dishoom, Kaleido and Pizza Pilgrims are all involved.

 - Gain new skills with recipes for beginners on The Cookery School at Little Portland Street’s blog.